Land F/X

 Plant Schedule settings, example 4

-1. The Destination is set to the Drawing.
+1. The Destination is set to Drawing with Gridlines non-plot checked.

 2. Trees and Shrubs will be represented by a Symbol.